winery/winery/docs/dev/index.md

 ### "name" vs. "id" at entities

-Some entities carry a name, some an id and some both
+Some entities carry a name, some an id and some both.
 A justification is available at [TOSCA issue 47](https://issues.oasis-open.org/browse/TOSCA-47).

 ### Possible attachments of artifacts